lucasfernandoprojects/8x8-led-matrix/README.md

 Check the 3D preview, confirm everything looks correct, and place the order.

 A few days later, the assembled matrices arrived.
 This was my first time using PCB assembly, so I genuinely didn’t know if the project would work.
 But after powering up the board with the test sketch, everything lit up perfectly on the first try (a very satisfying moment).

+_Refer to the manufacturing details below to order your PCBs._

 <div style="display: flex; flex-wrap: wrap;">
     <img src="https://github.com/lucasfernandoprojects/8x8-led-matrix/blob/main/photos/matrix-23.jpg" width="843" height="763" style="margin: 10px;">